 (d) A school approved under 243 CMR 5.04(1)(a) shall apprise the Committee of any change in its accreditation or candidacy status within 14 days after the school receives notification that its status has changed, and shall verify reaccreditation when granted at the end of each accreditation period.
 A school approved under 243 CMR 5.04(1)(a) shall send new catalogues, bulletins, and application materials when published, and shall respond promptly to any requests for information from the Committee.
 The Committee may withdraw approval from a school approved under 243 CMR 5.04(1)(a) which fails to provide information to the Committee that the Committee needs to evaluate the applications for licensure of graduates of the school.

-(2) Acupuncture Schools Outside of the U.S. As of January 1, 2009, educational institutions outside the United States, Puerto Rico, the District of Columbia, and the territories of the United States will be approved by the Committee on a case by case basis, according to the standards set by the AACRAO.
-The applicant for licensure shall submit a Foreign Education Review Application directly to the AACRAO, along with all educational documents requested by AACRAO.
-The applicant must receive a credentials review report from AACRAO, indicating that the school is recognized by a foreign governmental agency and that the courses taken by this applicant were equivalent to the ACAOM curricular requirements.
-The applicant shall submit the complete AACRAO credentials review report to the Committee, and the Committee will determine whether to approve the acupuncture school on the basis of such report, and any other additional information it may deem necessary.
+(2) Acupuncture Schools Outside of the U.S. As of January 1, 2009, educational institutions outside the United States, Puerto Rico, the District of Columbia, and the territories of the United States will be approved by the Committee on a case by case basis. according to the standards set by the Committee.
+The applicant for licensure shall submit a Foreign Education Review Application directly to the credentials reviewing organization, along with all educational documents it has requested.
+The applicant must receive a credentials review report, indicating that the school is recognized by a foreign governmental agency and that the courses taken by this applicant were equivalent to the ACAOM curricular requirements.
+The applicant shall submit the complete credentials review report to the Committee, and the Committee will determine whether to approve the acupuncture school on the basis of such report, and whether to require any other additional information it may deem necessary.

-(3) Committee Approval of Internship Programs.
+(3) Committee Approval of Clinical Internship Programs.

-(a) The Committee shall approve internship programs of Committee approved acupuncture schools.
-To be approved by the Committee, the internship program shall provide a minimum of 600 hours of clinical training in acupuncture, as defined in 243 CMR 5.04(3), and shall meet the requirements for internship programs listed in 243 CMR 5.04(3)(c) and 5.04(4)(a).
+(a) The Committee shall approve internship programs sponsored by or operated by Committee approved acupuncture schools.
+Clinical internship programs that provide training to student interns at Committee-approved acupuncture schools but are not otherwise operated by a Committee-approved acupuncture school shall be approved by the Committee on a case-by-case basis.
+To be approved by the Committee, the internship program shall provide a minimum of 660 hours of clinical training in acupuncture, as defined in 243 CMR 5.04(3), and shall meet the requirements for internship programs listed in 243 CMR 5.04(4)(a).

 (b) Clinical training in acupuncture is defined as: